- Area Rugs

 Hand-knotted rugs are extremely labor intensive: a large hand-knotted rug can take a team of weavers a year or more to make!
 More knots per square inch result in a more defined, intricate pattern and enhanced durability that, in turn, translates to higher quality.
 For this reason, hand-knotted rugs tend to be extremely durable - so much so that they can last for generations.

-Tufted and hooked rugs are created by pushing yarns into a fabric base.
+Tufted rugs and loop-hooked rugs are created by pushing yarns into a fabric base.
 The back of the rug is then glued to keep the tufts in place.
 The difference between a tufted and hooked rug is in the pile on the face of the rug.
 For tufted rugs, the surface pile is cut to produce a dense, plush pile.
 For hooked rugs, the yarns are left uncut to retain their rounded or looped appearance.

 Braided rugs were almost universal in early, Colonial American homes.
 They are constructed in a variety of ways including a banded braid construction, cloth braid construction, flat braid construction and yarn braid construction.
 Braided luxury rugs are usually made of 100% wool and offer an appealing, thick look.
 A unique feature of most braided rugs is that they are reversible.
 By periodically flipping a braided luxury rug over, you can effectively double the longevity of the rug.